 In an effort to make this opportunity accessible to all students regardless of financial status, the following expenses will be covered by the Shepherd Higher Education Consortium on Poverty:

-- Summer housing
+Summer housing for in-person internships

-- Modest food stipend
+Modest food stipend

-- Orientation and closing conference
+Orientation and closing conference

-Bucknell can offer some financial assistance with a travel stipend and interns receive a modest education award upon completion of their internship requirements.
+Bucknell can offer some financial assistance with a travel stipend, and interns receive a modest education award upon completion of their internship requirements.

 Program Themes & Locations

 The Shepherd Higher Education Consortium on Poverty connects students with poverty-focused nonprofits and agencies in 12 geographic locations.